Spindletop: History

 Standard Oil, which then had a monopoly or near-monopoly on the petroleum industry in the eastern states, was prevented from moving aggressively into the new oilfield by state antitrust laws.
 Populist sentiment against Standard Oil was particularly strong at the time of the Spindletop discovery.
 In 1900, an oil-products marketing company affiliated with Standard Oil had been banned from the state for its cutthroat business practices.
 Although Standard built refineries in the area, it was unable to dominate the new Gulf Coast oil fields the way it had in the eastern states.
 As a result, a number of startup oil companies at Spindletop, such as Texaco and Gulf Oil, grew into formidable competitors to Standard Oil.

-Among those drilling at Spindletop was W. Scott Heywood, a native of Cleveland, Ohio, who in 1901 made the first oil discovery in nearby Jeff Davis Parish in southwestern Louisiana.
-In 1932, Heywood was elected to a single term in the Louisiana State Senate.